-This post, as is this blog, is targeted at individuals who would like to use CSS selectors while using Selenium to automate their web applications.
-This article could also be useful for developers wanting to find a better way to utilize CSS.
+This post is for individuals that would like to use CSS selectors while using Selenium to automate their web apps.

 What is a CSS Selector?